Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in projective spaces

 \subsection{Essential actions}

 Essential actions on projective spaces that satisfy one of the normality assumptions are obtained from Table~\ref{tab:essentialspheres}, resulting in the following:

-Since the projection $S^{2k+1}\to\C P^k$ is a Riemannian submersion and the round metric on $S^{2k+1}$ was adapted and $\K_-/\Hs$-invariant near $S_-$, the same is true for the Fubini-Study metric in $\C P^k$.
-Thus, we have existence of rotationally symmetric Delaunay type hypersurfaces whose double cover is a unit tangent bundle of a lower dimensional sphere, namely $T_1 S^{k+1}$, $T_1 S^7$ and $T_1 S^6$ corresponding to $\C P^{k+1}$, $\C P^7$ and $\C P^6$, respectively.
+From the above, we have existence of rotationally symmetric Delaunay-type hypersurfaces whose double covering is a unit tangent bundle of a lower dimensional sphere, namely $T_1 S^{k+1}$, $T_1 S^7$ and $T_1 S^6$ corresponding to $\C P^{k+1}$, $\C P^7$ and $\C P^6$, respectively.
 Again, rotational symmetry is to be interpreted as invariance under the isometric right $\K_-/\Hs$-action in $D(S_-)$.